antoniu200/Return-Dislikes-to-my-YT-Channel/README.md

         Updated (YY-MM-DD): 2024-02-14
         ```
       - Previous content should be present below the comment **update date.**
-      - Otherwise, it **leaves the comment unchanged** to avoid unnecessary edits.
+      - Otherwise, if the dislike count is the same, it **leaves the comment unchanged** to avoid unnecessary edits.
    - If no comment exists, it **creates a new one.**

 5. **Progress Tracking & Error Handling:**